TreyCustodio/War-And-Keys/README.md

 2. Type the words above each enemy to destroy them
 3. Gain powerups by completing difficult words in yellow text
 4. Survive as long as you can!

+##  Credits
+Designed entirely with Pygame
+Font ripped from Fire Emblem GBA
+All sprites and art by Colin Bridges